Frustrated Ising model on the honeycomb lattice: Metastability and universality: Summary and Outlook

 We have studied the frustrated $J_1$-$J_2$ Ising model on the honeycomb lattice by utilizing population annealing Monte Carlo simulations.
 We have carried out a finite-size scaling analysis for $\rv=-0.21$, $-0.22$, and $-0.23$, which in all cases yielded numerical values for the critical exponents consistent with the Ising universality class.
 Our results are in good agreement with recent studies~\cite{Zukovic2021,Gessert2024} that carried out FSS for larger values of $\rv$.
 Thus, we conclude that the model remains in the Ising universality class at least for $J_2\geq -0.23$, and very likely also for values below $-0.23$ where our simulations failed to equilibrate.
 For values of $\rv$ between $-0.23$ and $-0.25$ simulations fail because of energy barriers between the ground state and states with energies slightly above the ground-state energy, but we have not seen anything to signal a change in the type of transition.

-In order to equilibrate our simulations we have replaced the standard Metropolis algorithm in the population annealing algorithm by the rejection-free $n$-fold way update~\cite{Bortz1975} which allowed us to equilibrate lower $\rv$ than in previous work~\cite{Zukovic2021} where low acceptance rates led to quasi-frozen states.
-This shows, on the one hand, that the $n$-fold way update is not just a useful tool in non-equilibrium settings at low temperature but also well suited in equilibrium when no efficient cluster update is available.
+In order to equilibrate our simulations we have replaced the standard Metropolis algorithm in the population annealing algorithm by the rejection-free $n$-fold way update~\cite{Bortz1975}, which allowed us to equilibrate lower $\rv$ than in previous work~\cite{Zukovic2021} where low acceptance rates led to quasifrozen states.
+This shows, on the one hand, that the $n$-fold way update is not just a useful tool in nonequilibrium settings at low temperature but also well suited in equilibrium when no efficient cluster update is available.
 On the other hand, it highlights that population annealing is agnostic to the used update mechanism which previously was already realized in the context of molecular dynamics simulations~\cite{Christiansen2019a}.
 This approach is further enhanced by introducing an adaptive number of sweeps into the population annealing framework, which works particularly well for the model at hand: Energy barriers cause simulations to be trapped in local energy minima at low temperatures.
 By using the adaptive sweep protocol, the population is quickly cooled at high temperatures when equilibration is easy and computing cost is focused on the temperature range where simulations tend to be trapped in these minima.

 Our method still fails to equilibrate at even smaller values for $\rv$, viz.\ $\rv \in (-0.25, -0.23)$.
-We attribute this to the fact that on the one hand the energies of configurations containing overturned domains are close to the ground-state energy, while on the other hand these configurations are separated from the ground state by large energetic barriers.
+We attribute this to the fact that the energies of configurations containing overturned domains are close to the ground-state energy and that these configurations are separated from the ground state by large energetic barriers.
 This, on the one hand, makes it difficult for PA's resampling to filter out configurations containing such domains, and, on the other, results in those domains having very long lifetimes. $\rv$ even closer to (but larger than) $-0.25$ could possibly be simulated by taking into account these excitations, for example by proposing to flip two neighboring sites (thus eliminating the $2\leftrightarrow 3$ oscillation in Fig.~\ref{fig:hexExcitation}) or to flip entire hexagons.
 (An adaptation of the $n$-fold way algorithm to include updates of multiple spins simultaneously was proposed in Ref.~\cite{Novotny1995}.)